adamparker75/Ref_Report/README.md

 v.
 Does the register an account page open? <br>
 vi.
 Click the register button, does the required field message appear? <br>
 vii.
 Fill out the fields correctly and click register. <br>
-vii.
+viii.
 Do you go to the home page and a flashed message appears saying you have successfully registered? <br>
 ix.
 Click log out then click the register link again.
 Click on the link to the login page underneath the form.
 Do you go to the login page? <br>
 x.
 Fill out the form with a username that already exists.
 Does a flashed message appear advising the username is taken?

 **1a.
 Register for an account on mobile device**

 i.
 Click on the hamburger menu link.
 Does the side navigation bar appear?<br>
 ii.
 Click the register link, does a pop up modal form appear? <br>
 iii.
-Follow steps 6-9 above. <br>
+Follow steps 6-10 above. <br>

 **All tests performed and no errors found.**

 **2. Log in to your account**

 i.
-Click the login link in the navigation bar.
+Click the **log in** link in the navigation bar.
 Does the login page appear? <br>
 ii.
-Click the login button, does the required field message appear? <br>
+Click the log in button, does the required field message appear? <br>
 iii.
 Fill out the fields correctly and click log in. <br>
 iv.
 Does the My reports page open? <br>
 v.
 Click log out and fill an incorrect username in, does a flashed message appear saying the username or password is incorrect? <br>